Explore health content from A to Z.

-If you have a swimming pool, it should be fenced.
+If you have a swimming pool, it should be entirely fenced on all sides.
 Gates or doors leading to the pool should be closed and locked.
 Do not let your child play in or around the pool unattended, even if he or she knows how to swim.

 Diphtheria, tetanus, and pertussis